 - generate innovative research and policy solutions for government, industry and civil society in support of democracy; and

 - primarily focus research and policy initiatives on media sustainability, mis/disinformation, internet freedom and competition in the digital economy.

-As part of building towards this vision, the Think Tank will engage in critical dialogues with journalism and media studies professionals and academics as well as subject specialists in the social sciences, economics, business and finance, natural and applied sciences and technology.
-The launch of the GIBS Media Leadership Think Tank in Johannesburg – the media capital of South Africa and a major African media hub – is the first step in this longer-term journey, with GIBS taking the lead as an incubator of the new programme.
-GIBS Interim Dean, Dr Morris Mthombeni said, “At GIBS we are a proud UN PRME Champion School, and actively use our considerable convening capital to advance the fourth estate by enabling a world with responsible information – both online and offline.
-The Media Leadership Think Tank is an important initiative in the fulfilment of our commitments to Sustainable Development Goal (SDG) 16 (specifically target 10) – ensuring public access to information and protection of fundamental freedom.”
+The establishment of a Think Tank on the media is part of GIBS’ commitment to sustainable development goals and human rights.
+GIBS Dean Dr Morris Mthombeni: “GIBS is a proud UN PRME Champion School and we actively use our considerable convening capital to advance the fourth estate by enabling a world with responsible information – both online and offline.
+The Media Leadership Think Tank is an important initiative in the fulfilment of our commitments to Sustainable Development Goal (SDG) 16 (specifically target 10) – ensuring public access to information and protection of fundamental freedom”.

 Big Tech and Journalism: Principles for Fair Compensation

 The pandemic’s economic impact on public interest media as well as the rise of digital authoritarianism around the world brought the link between media sustainability and democracy into sharp focus.
 This impact was more acutely felt in the Global South and motivated the Think Tank’s decision to organise and convene an in-person conference in July 2023 on